galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 In feedforward neural networks (FNN) a single training example is presented to the network, after which the the network generates an output.
 For example, a lung X-ray image is passed to a FNN, and the network predicts tumor or no tumor.
-By contrast, in RNN a sequence of training examples are presented to the network one at a time.
+By contrast, in RNN a training example is a sequence, which is presented to the network one at a time.
 For example, a sequence of English words is passed to a RNN, one at a time, and the network generates a sequence of Persian words, one at a time.
 RNN handle sequential data, whether its temporal or ordinal.